 What is a Heat Exchanger?

 To learn the difference between Heat Exchanger and Condenser, you must first learn about heat exchangers.
 A heat exchanger refers to a heat transfer system.
 That means heat exchangers transfer heat among two or more fluids.
 You can use a heat exchanger to both heat or cool, based on your purpose.
-These fluids are segregated using a rigid wall to ensure they are not mixed or are in direct contact.
+These fluids are segregated using a rigid wall to ensure they are not mixed or in direct contact.
 Heat exchangers are used in a variety of pieces of equipment.
-Some examples being refrigeration, power centers, petrochemical plants, natural-gas processing, space heating, air conditioning, chemical plants, petroleum refineries, and sewage treatment.
+Some examples are refrigeration, power centers, petrochemical plants, natural-gas processing, space heating, air conditioning, chemical plants, petroleum refineries, and sewage treatment.

 The internal combustion engine is the go-to example when it comes to discussing heat exchangers.
 In an internal combustion engine, a fluid named engine coolant will circulate and flow within radiator coils.
 At the same time, air passes the coils and warms the incoming air while cooling the coolant.